Perturbing the Derivative: Wild Refitting for Model-Free Evaluation of Machine Learning Models under Bregman Losses: Bounding the Excess Risk in the Fixed Design

 Comparing the right-hand side with the definition of the pilot error term, we see that the only difference is that $\tilde{w}_i$ in $W_n(3(\beta/\alpha)^{1/2}r)$ is replaced by $(\hat{f}(x_i)-f^*(x_i))$ in $A_n(\hat{f})$.
-Intuitively, as long as the training procedure is well-behaved, the discrepancy between $\hat{f}(x_i)$ and $f^*(x_i)$ is primarily approximation error and is expected to be smaller in magnitude than that plus the fluctuation generated by the additional stochastic noise term $w_i$.
-This observation suggests that the pilot error term can be controlled by $W_n(3(\beta/\alpha)^{1/2}r)$, which itself can be further bounded by $\widetilde{\Opt}^\diamond(f^\diamond_{\rho})$.
+Intuitively, as long as the training procedure is well-behaved, the discrepancy between $\hat{f}(x_i)$ and $f^*(x_i)$ is primarily expected to be smaller in magnitude than that plus the fluctuation generated by the additional stochastic noise term $w_i$.
+This observation suggests that the pilot error term can be controlled by $W_n(3(\beta/\alpha)^{1/2}r)$, which can itself be further bounded by $\widetilde{\Opt}^\diamond(f^\diamond_{\rho})$.
 Such a comparison is natural as it reflects the intuition that the estimation error between $\hat{f}$ and $f^*$ is typically less volatile than the combination of that error with random noise.

-Moreover, note that we do not require every coordinate of the noise to have the same distribution, which allows heteroskedasticity among the noises.
-Indeed, in our bound, the only term is the maximal value of the amplitude among noises.
+Moreover, we do not require noises to have the same distribution, which allows heteroskedasticity among the noises.
+Indeed, in our bound, the only term is the maximal amplitude among noises.